-5.1 Returns to the reform-induced variation in GPA
+A. Returns to the Reform-Induced Variation in GPA

-Panel A of Table 3 shows the results from regressing log earnings on the final GPA, conditional on the full set of covariates.
-A one-unit increase in the final GPA is associated with 2.3 percent higher earnings in the first year after graduation (corresponding to a one-standard-deviation increase in GPA being associated with $0.23 \times 1.66 = 3.8$ percent higher earnings).
-This relationship is relatively constant across the first five years after graduation.
+Panel A of table 3 shows the results from regressing log earnings on the final GPA, conditional on the full set of covariates.
+A 1-unit increase in the final GPA is associated with 2.3% higher earnings in the first year after graduation (corresponding to a 1 standard deviation increase in GPA being associated with $0.23 \times 1.66 = 3.8\%$ higher earnings).
+This relationship is relatively constant across the first 5 years after graduation.